agera-edc/IdentityHub/docs/developer/decision-records/2022-07-01-get-claims/README.md

 `dataspaceA` by the issuer "gaia-x.com".

 5. Participant B extracts the identity-hub URL of participant A from a JWS obtained in previous steps.
-6. Participant B gets VerifiableCredentials from IdentityHub A
+6. Participant B gets VerifiableCredentials from IdentityHub A.
-7. Participant B gets a list of JWS
+7. Participant B gets a list of JWS.
 For each JWS:
    8. Participant B parses the JWS, extracts the DID of the issuer from the JWS payload.
    9. Participant B retrieves the issuer DID Document.
-   10. From the issuer DID Document, participant B extract the public key of the issuer and uses it to verify the JWS signature
+   10. From the issuer DID Document, participant B extracts the public key of the issuer and uses it to verify the JWS signature.
-   11. If the signature is successfully verified, it extracts the claims of the participant, each claims needs to be associated with its issuer
+   11. If the signature is successfully verified, it extracts the claims of the participant, each claims needs to be associated with its issuer.
-12. The list of the claims will be used as input to apply the access policies
+12. The list of the claims will be used as input to apply the access policies.